 "Subject to a maximum of 55 dB(A) LAeq, 1h (free field), mineral planning authorities should aim to establish a noise limit at the noise-sensitive property that does not exceed the background level by more than 10 dB(A).
 It is recognised, however, that in many circumstances it will be difficult to not exceed the background level by more than 10 dB(A) without imposing unreasonable burdens on the mineral operator.
 In such cases, the limit set should be as near to that level as practicable during normal working hours (0700-1900) and should not exceed 55 dB(A) LAeq, 1h (free field).
-Evening (1900-2200) limits should not exceed background level by more than 10 dB(A), LAeq, 1h (free field) at noise-sensitive dwellings."
+Evening (1900-2200) limits should not exceed background level by more than 10 dB(A) and night-time limits should not exceed 42 dB(A), LAeq, 1h (free field) at noise-sensitive dwellings."

-Based upon the above, it is suggested that the limit of 55 dB $L{Aeqr, 1h}$ is adopted for daytime construction noise for these types of activities but only where the works are likely to occur for a period in excess of six months.
+Based upon the above, it is suggested that the limit of 55 dB $L{Aeq, 1h}$ is adopted for daytime construction noise for these types of activities but only where the works are likely to occur for a period in excess of six months.
 Precedent for this type of approach has been set within a number of landmark appeal decisions associated with the construction of ports.

-Other recommendations with regard to noise emissions given in paragraphs 28 to 31 of the Technical Guidance to the National Policy Planning Framework [15] should also be taken into account, where appropriate.
-(A)
+Other recommendations with regard to noise emissions given in paragraphs 28 to 31 of the Technical Guidance to the National Policy Planning Framework [15] should also be taken into account, where appropriate. 🔄

-Annex F (informative) Estimating noise from sites
+Estimating noise from sites Annex F (informative)

-F.1 Factors for consideration
+Factors for consideration